moment/luxon/docs/matrix.md

 Specific notes on other platforms:

-- **React Native on (specifically) Android** doesn't come with Intl support, so all three caveats apply to it.
+- **React Native on (specifically) Android** doesn't come with Intl support, so all the possible-to-be-missing capabilities above are unavailable.
 Use [jsc-android-buildscripts](https://github.com/SoftwareMansion/jsc-android-buildscripts) to fix it.